jhu-statprogramming-fall-2022/biostat840-project3-pkgdown-yixuan-chen-elisa/github-vignettes/outliers.md

 ![](outliers_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-We have a couple more summary functions available to show the effects of outlier removal:
+We also have a couple summary functions available to demonstrate the effects of outlier removal:

 ``` r
 outlier_pct(activities, act)